Are You Rice-Ready?

 Late-payment fees are added the business day immediately following the due date of a billing statement.
 Billing amounts due that are not paid in full (or whose payment plan is not current) by the billing due date will be subject to a 1.5% late fee.
 Late fees are calculated based on the amount past due.

-Students experiencing difficulty with paying their balance should contact the Cashier’s Office promptly to discuss payment options.
+Students experiencing difficulty with paying their balance should contact the Bursar’s Office promptly to discuss payment options.

 Students are encouraged to complete electronic refund information to have financial aid or other student account refunds deposited directly into a checking or savings account—any bank, anywhere.
 This is the same secure process that is used to deposit payroll checks.